securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 Follow the procedure in the director-based workflow to become familiar with the setup required and APIs provided for each role in the federation: *Director manager*, *Collaborator manager*, and *Experiment manager (data scientist)*.

 .. note::
-    The |productName| interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter/*/  notebook or a Python/*/ script.
+    The |productName| interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter\*\  notebook or a Python\*\ script.

     See :doc:`director_based_workflow.interactive_api` for details.

 An overview of this workflow is shown below.